 We will come up with a proposal for event ID specification from the command line, and disseminate it to stakeholders for consensus, since other experiments have expressed a desire for similar features in the past and we would like to meet everyone's needs, if possible.
 Please consult with your representative (currently Ken Herner, we believe) to ensure your needs are represented as you would wish in this discussion.

-#9 Updated by Kyle Knoepfel about 1 year ago
+#9 Updated by Kyle Knoepfel over 1 year ago

 - Status changed from Accepted to Resolved